gardner589/rails-contacts/README.md

 ### Person.find_all_with_email_domain

 *  Your method should take one argument representing a domain.
-	* The return of the method should be all instances of `Person` that match that given domain, or return everyone
+*  The return of the method should be all instances of `Person` that match that given domain, or return everyone if passed `All`

 ## Bonus